shahidirfan100/Careerone-Job-Scraper/README.md

 # Careerone Jobs Scraper

-This Apify actor scrapes job listings from Careerone.com.au using Crawlee's CheerioCrawler and gotScraping.
+This Apify actor scrapes job listings from Careerone.com.au using Crawlee's PlaywrightCrawler with a real browser.

 ## Features

-- Scrapes Careerone.com.au search results and job detail pages (no browser required).
+- Scrapes Careerone.com.au search results and job detail pages using Playwright for JavaScript-rendered content.
-- Prefers structured data (JSON-LD) where available, falls back to HTML parsing.
+- Handles dynamic content and waits for elements to load properly.
 - Handles pagination until the requested number of results is reached.
 - Optional detail scraping mode to fetch full job descriptions.
 - Saves results to an Apify dataset using a consistent schema.